siffiejoe/prg-lr4win/readme.txt

 *   `luac52.exe`: the compiler for Lua 5.2.
 *   DLL and include files for Lua 5.2.
 *   The manual for Lua 5.2 in HTML format.
+*   `lua53.exe`: the interpreter for Lua 5.3.
+*   `luac53.exe`: the compiler for Lua 5.3.
+*   DLL and include files for Lua 5.3.
+*   The manual for Lua 5.3 in HTML format.
 *   `luarocks51.bat`: runs LuaRocks configured for Lua 5.1.
 *   `luarocks-admin51.bat`
 *   `luarocks52.bat`: runs LuaRocks configured for Lua 5.2.
 *   `luarocks-admin52.bat`
+*   `luarocks53.bat`: runs LuaRocks configured for Lua 5.3.
+*   `luarocks-admin53.bat`
 *   Compiler commands for MinGW like `gcc`, `mingw32-make`, etc. (Yes, you can compile C programs from within the "LuaRocks DosBox" if you want to!)